Updated: Mar 15

 Many years ago, I read a book on the power of Self-talk and dismissed it as an interesting but not a practical approach to get things done.
 Thankfully, I rethought the process and found it to be an effective tool to change my behavior.

-These inner thoughts are even more effective when written down and said out loud multiple times during the day.
+These inner thoughts are even more effective when written down and said aloud multiple times during the day.
 Unfortunately, Self-talk can be destructive as well as constructive.
 Naturally, I recommend the constructive forms of self-talk.
 They are more beneficial when phrased in positive terms.
 Positive Self-talk should be statements that are insightful, thoughtfully constructed, self-reflective, and motivational.

 See yourself as capable of accomplishing your desired outcomes.